alsinmr/SLEEPY/README.md

-# pyRelaxSim
+# SLEEP
-Relaxation calculations for NMR
+Spin-simulation in Liouville space for rElaxation and Exchange in PYthon

 Currently under development.
-Only uses standard python packages plus numpy/scipy/matplotlib.
+Requires standard python packages plus numpy/scipy/matplotlib.

 Next steps:
 1) Deal with powder averaging.
 Currently, only the JCP59 powder average is really valid because the others do not include gamma angles.